liuguangqiang/PrettyProgressBar/README.md

 The first progressbar is CircleProgressBar.

 It is a awesome progress bar.You can change all of the style.Such as background color,progress color and whether is a filled circle.You can even set the gradient color.

-If you have a new idea or a issue ,you can contribute to me.

 ###Screenshot